 THROUGH THE STONES

-Note that the 1999 edition of this book in the U.K. was titled THROUGH THE STONES.
+Note that the 1999 edition of THE OUTLANDISH COMPANION in the United Kingdom was titled THROUGH THE STONES.

 Below are the ISBN numbers and other information for the English-language (U.S.) version of THE OUTLANDISH COMPANION, VOLUME ONE, in hardback format: